Omni3D: A Large Benchmark and Model for 3D Object Detection in the Wild: Dataset Details

 \mypar{Coordinate system.} We define our unified 3D coordinate system for all labels with the camera center being the origin and +x facing right, +y facing down, +z inward~\cite{Geiger2012CVPR}.
 Object pose is relative to an initial object with its bottom-face normal aligned to +y and its front-face aligned to +x (\eg upright and facing to the right).
 All images have known camera calibration matrices with input resolutions varying from $370$ to $1920$ and diverse focal lengths from $518$ to $1708$ in pixels.
 Each object label contains a category label, a 2D bounding box, a 3D centroid in camera space meters, a $3\times3$ matrix defining the object to camera rotation, and the physical dimensions (width, height, length) in meters.

-\mypar{Spatial Statistics} Following Section 3, we provide the spatial statistics for the individual data sources of KITTI~\cite{Geiger2012CVPR}, SUN RGB-D~\cite{song2015sun}), nuScenes~\cite{caesar2020nuscenes}, ARKit~\cite{dehghan2021arkitscenes}, and Hypersim~\cite{hypersim}, as well as \datasetin and \datasetout in Figure~\ref{fig:dataset_stats_suppl}.
-As in the main paper we observe that the indoor domain data, with the exception of Hypersim, have bias for close objects.
+\mypar{Spatial Statistics.} Following Section 3 of the main paper, we provide the spatial statistics for the individual data sources of SUN RGB-D~\cite{song2015sun}, ARKit~\cite{dehghan2021arkitscenes}, Hypersim~\cite{hypersim}, Objectron~\cite{objectron2021}, KITTI~\cite{Geiger2012CVPR}, nuScenes~\cite{caesar2020nuscenes}, as well as \datasetin and \datasetout in Figure~\ref{fig:dataset_stats_suppl}.
+As we mention in the main paper, we observe that the indoor domain data, with the exception of Hypersim, have bias for close objects.
 Moreover, outdoor data tend to be spatially biased with projected centroids along diagonal ground planes while indoor is more central.
+We provide a more detailed view of density-normalized depth distributions for each dataset in Figure~\ref{fig:depth_distribution}.